Iran parades medical gear, not missiles on Army Day as coronavirus deaths hit 4,958

 The total number of cases of infection in the Middle East country hardest hit by the pandemic rose to 79,494, of which 3,563 were in critical condition, health ministry spokesman Kianush Jahanpur said on state television.
 A parliamentary report released earlier this week said the coronavirus death toll might be almost double the figures announced by the health ministry, and the number of infections eight to 10 times more given a lack of widespread testing.

 So-called low-risk businesses - including many shops, factories, and workshops - resumed operations on April 11 across the country, with the exception of the capital Tehran, where they will reopen from Saturday.
-According to a recent opinion poll, 40 percent of residents in the greater Tehran region do not take the coronavirus seriously, the head of the government-led Coronavirus Taskforce of Tehran, Alireza Zali, said on Friday.
+Iran's reported temporary release of 100,000 prisoners since February including prisoners of conscience and dual and foreign nationals to help stem the virus was welcomed by the United Nations on Friday as a good step but one that must be expanded.

+"Most prisoners of conscience, human rights defenders, conservationists, and dual and foreign nationals remain imprisoned," said a letter by U.N. human rights experts including Javaid Rehman, Special Rapporteur on Iran.
+"Some are at great risk from COVID-19 due to their age or underlying health conditions.
+We call on the authorities to immediately release them," added the letter, which named several prominent imprisoned rights activists and dual nationals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)